machinateur/android-chrome-tab-transfer/README.md

   copy-tabs [options] [--] [<file>]

 Arguments:
-  file                   The relative filepath to write. [default: "tabs.json"]
+  file                   The relative filepath to write.
+Only the filename is actually considered! [default: "tabs.json"]

 Options:
+  -d, --date|--no-date   Whether to add the date 'Y-m-d' suffix to the filename.
+On by Default.
-  -p, --port=PORT        The port to forward requests using `adb`. [default: 9222] -s, --socket=SOCKET    The socket to forward requests using `adb`. [default: "chrome_devtools_remote"] -t, --timeout=TIMEOUT  The network timeout for the download request. [default: 10]
+  -p, --port=PORT        The port to forward requests using `adb`. [default: 9222] -s, --socket=SOCKET    The socket to forward requests using `adb`. [default: "chrome_devtools_remote"] -t, --timeout=TIMEOUT  The network timeout for the download request. [default: 10] -w, --wait=WAIT        The time to wait before starting the download request (in seconds). [default: 2]
       --skip-cleanup     Skip the `adb` cleanup command execution.
   -h, --help             Display help for the given command.
 When no command is given display help for the copy-tabs command -q, --quiet            Do not output any message